Program Overview - What Makes Us Unique?

 - Blackboard website is home to all curricula, goals and objectives for all rotations.

 - E*Value electronic evaluation system.

 - Onsite, weekly faculty-supervised resident sessions for general procedures and for colposcopies.

-- Diabetic and chronic pain group visits.
+- Diabetic, chronic pain, and smoking cessation group visits.

 - On-site Behavioral Health Services.